trzpiot/.dotfiles/README.md

 This is (for now) only for the sake of clarity.

 > [!NOTE]
-> Currently, the dotfiles are tailored to a single system (NixOS).
+> The dotfiles are tailored to a single system (NixOS).
 > This may change in the future.

 ### nixos